codex-storage/nim-codex/docs/TWOCLIENTTEST.md

 curl -X GET http://127.0.0.1:8080/api/codex/v1/debug/info
 ```

 This GET request will return the node's debug information.
-The response JSON should look like:
+The response will be in JSON and should look like:

 ```json
 {